spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/digital-experience/index.html.md

 We do our best to assist team members but do not operate as an internal agency so all requests will be prioritized against commitments in our current quarterly plan.

+### Approving Changes to the Marketing Site

+Beginning in FY23Q3, all changes to the marketing site made by team members outside of Digital Experience will need to go through the [Marketing Site Approval Process](/handbook/marketing/digital-experience/marketing-site-approval-process).
+This ensures all changes align with the goals our Marketing team is working towards.
+Merge requests created in the [Buyer Experience Repository](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience) should utilize the `marketing-site-change` [MR template](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/blob/main/.gitlab/merge_request_templates/marketing-site-change.md).

 ### Things we don't do

 1. **Content changes**.
 You can do these yourself, it's one of the many awesome things about GitLab!